himanshudedge/himanshudedge.github.io/_posts/2015-07-14-quadcopter.markdown

 ---
 layout:     post
 title:      "Modular Quadcopter"
-subtitle:   "My first attempt at making a quadcopter with a custom acrylic frame."
+subtitle:   "My attempt at making a quadcopter with a custom acrylic frame."
 date:       2015-07-14 12:00:00
 author:     "Himansnhu Dedge"
 header-img: "img/quadcopter/post-bg.jpg"
 categories: projects
 ---

-<h2></h2>
+<h2 class="section-heading">Brainstorming</h2>
 <p>Never in all their history have men been able truly to conceive of the world as one: a single sphere, a globe, having the qualities of a globe, a round earth in which all the directions eventually meet, in which there is no center because every point, or none, is center — an equal earth which all men occupy as equals.
 The airman's earth, if free men make it, will be truly round: a globe in practice, not in theory.</p>

 <p>Science cuts two ways, of course; its products can be used for both good and evil.
 But there's no turning back from science.
 The early warnings about technological dangers also come from science.</p>